Lucite Purses - Popular Bags of the 1940s

 Suits for women – She created iconic suits for women, being inspired by menswear; specifically men’s suits.
 Jackets were collar-less with fitted sleeves, embellished buttons, and were cut stylishly boxy with an accompanying skirt that was slim-cut and trim.
 Chanel suits were very popular among famous celebrities like Grace Kelly and Audrey Hepburn.

-Quilt stitched handbags and ballet flats
+Quilt-stitched handbags and ballet flats

 Coco Chanel was known to favour mostly black and white colour combinations, especially stripes.
 To date, some fashion designers of contemporary labels continue to introduce replications of her creations, fashion season after season.